Green Construction Skills for Females

 - Solar Thermal and Heat Pumps – Introduction to Renewable Systems

-• Introduction to health and safety in construction
+- Introduction to health and safety in construction

-• Introduction to the construction industry
+- Introduction to the construction industry

-• Constructing a half brick wall
+- Constructing half brick wall

-• Removing and refitting water-filled radiators
+- Removing and refitting water-filled radiators

-• Bending & jointing copper pipes
+- Bending and jointing copper pipes

-• Constructing cavity walls in brickwork and block
+- Constructing Cavity Walls in brickwork and block

 Will I need to study additional English & Maths skills?